timalmond/CoreCurriculum/Tenets.md

 These are the tenets of this project:-

+- The school serves its pupils.
+They are not members of the school, or there to boost the prestige of the school.
 - We aim to teach what will be generally useful to people for as long as possible.
 - Time is limited.
 Teaching one thing is at the exclusion of another.
 - We are not interested in nostalgia.
 That which is proposed must be defended on current merits, not on the past.